codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 .. literalinclude:: localization/011.php

-If the requested language key doesn't exist in the file for the current locale, the string will be passed back, unchanged.
+If the requested language key doesn't exist in the file for the current locale (after `Language Fallback`_), the string will be passed back, unchanged.
 In this example, it would return ``Errors.errorEmailMissing`` or ``Errors.nested.error.message`` if it didn't exist.

 Replacing Parameters